-The M10-R bears the same frame, the same display, the same interface, the same power, the same processor chip and the same quiet shutter as the M10-P. Its new camera has an ISO range of 100 to 50,000 and Leica argues it has a better dynamic range of one to two stops than the 24-megapixel sensor.
-Like other M10 models, the R lacks any kind of video recording capability, though it has built-in Wi-Fi network support that runs with Leica’s FOTO mobile phone app.
+The M10-R bears the same frame, the same display, the same interface, the same power, the same processor chip, and the same quiet shutter as the M10-P. Its new camera has an ISO range of 100 to 50,000, and Leica argues it has a better dynamic range of one to two stops than the 24-megapixel sensor.
+Like other M10 models, the R lacks any video recording capability, though it has built-in Wi-Fi network support that runs with Leica’s FOTO mobile phone app.

 It shoots just like any other M10 model, as predicted.
-Leica’s rangefinders are not known for their technological capabilities, but for the experience, they offer when taking images.
-The experience can at first be very frustrating for many, including myself, as the M10-R lacks modern conveniences such as autofocus and advanced auto-exposure options.
+Leica’s rangefinders are not known for their technological capabilities, but their experience when taking images.
+At first, the experience can be very frustrating for many, including myself, as the M10-R lacks modern conveniences such as autofocus and advanced auto-exposure options.
 When you’ve become accustomed to shooting and focusing on the rangefinder style, the M10-R will reward stunning photographs with a distinctive look to them.

 Providing the significantly higher resolution picture quality, the M10-R camera performs as quickly as other M10 versions, and there was no noticeable delay in displaying or zooming in on LCD screen images.
 However, as a typical JPEG image is about 12 megabytes, and a DNG RAW file is well over 40 megabytes, those images will occupy lots of your camera storage.